FINRA Compliant Document Management

 To avoid such consequences at your firm, it’s important to understand FINRA requirements and make sure that your organization and the systems you rely on are fully compliant.

 One of the most critical systems is the one you use to manage documents and records.
 But what does FINRA compliance actually look like when it comes to recordkeeping?
+Is your cloud storage FINRA compliant?
 And how can you simplify the process so it’s less of a burden on your team?
 We’ll walk you through what you need to know.